bmilesp/Endpoints/README.md

 ```

+# Usage

-	Finally, to send and retrieve data from an endpoint. here is an example
+	To send and retrieve data from an endpoint. here is an example

 ```php